Video Editing How-to: Easy Way To Edit A Video

 Step Eight: Export and Feedback

-Once you get the required feedback you can make changes to the same timeline and take a second export.
-Creating content and marketing is a totally different process, if the content is the king then marketing is the queen.
-Use these steps to get additional power to your marketing.
+Once you have the required feedback you can make changes to the same timeline and take a second export.
+Creating content and marketing is a totally different process; if content is king, marketing is the queen.
+Use these steps to strengthen your marketing.

 Final Thoughts